supermacro/flecha/README.md

 - [x] JSON decoding
 - [ ] Decent level of tests
 - [ ] Handle `PATCH` request
-- [ ] CORS?
-  - at the very least have a `OPTIONS` request
-     This is known as a [preflight request](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request)
 - [ ] Dependency injection
+  - Given an object of dependencies, have those dependencies available to request handlers things such as a `db` object containing a stateful database connection
 - [ ] Middleware
 - [ ] Built-In Parsers
   - [x] - Ability to parse url paths